George N. Neise: Early years

-Born in Chicago, Illinois, Neise was the son of Edwin Neise and Bertha Hagen.
+Born in Chicago, Illinois, Neise was the son of Edwin Neise (1887–1942) and Bertha Neise (née Hagen, 1888–1968).
 He graduated from the University of Wisconsin, where he studied finance.

 Career

 Neise began his career playing soldiers in war-themed films.

 Beginning in 1937, Neise acted in radio in Chicago, playing a variety of roles in programs.
 He acted in stock theater with the Peninsula Players in the summers of 1938 and 1939.
 His Broadway credits include Grandma's Diary (1948).

 Neise served for four-and-a-half years as a pilot in the U.S. Army Air Corps during World War II.
 After that, he became an in-demand character actor, playing everything from Greek kings to angry bosses to airline pilots.

 He may be best remembered for the dual role as the patronizing pharmacist Ralph Dimsal and powerful Ancient Greek king, Odius in the Three Stooges feature The Three Stooges Meet Hercules.
-He also appeared as Martian Ogg and an unnamed airline pilot in the trio's next feature The Three Stooges in Orbit.
+He also appeared as the Martian Ogg and an unnamed airline pilot in the trio's next feature, The Three Stooges in Orbit.

-Neise played Nat Wyndham on the television Western Wichita Town (1959-1960).
+Neise played Nat Wyndham on the television Western Wichita Town (1959–1960).
 His other TV appearances in Westerns were The Lone Ranger, Death Valley Days, Cheyenne, Zorro, Have Gun – Will Travel, The Rifleman, Maverick and as the wanted man in the episode of Robert Culp's TV series, Trackdown, which essentially became the pilot episode of Wanted: Dead or Alive.

 Neise played in television dramas such as Perry Mason, in which he made five appearances.
 Because of the dishonest character roles he played, he was the murder victim in four of the episodes: Albert Tydings in the 1957 episode, "The Case of the Baited Hook," Wilfred Borden in the 1959 episode "The Case of the Calendar Girl," Morley Theilman in the 1962 episode "The Case of the Shapely Shadow," and Stacey Garnett in the 1965 episode "The Case of the Golden Girls."
 Neise continued being cast as a 'heavy', appearing as a safe cracker in Official Detective TV series episode The Blind Man in 1957.
 He also appeared on sitcoms such as The Dick Van Dyke Show, Green Acres, The Andy Griffith Show, Mister Ed, The Addams Family, Gilligan's Island, Hogan's Heroes, Adam-12, and Get Smart.

+In one of The Honeymooners "Classic 39" episodes, Mr. Neise portrays Mr. Faversham, the play director who talks Ralph into doing the lead in the Raccoon Lodge play.